 - Demystifies the complex tax process, ease-of-use

-- Your bookkeeper is a real person; you aren’t just communicating with an algorithm
+- Your tax assistant is a real person; you aren’t just communicating with an algorithm

 - Neatly organizes all of your 1099 tax deductions